Static properties of two linearly coupled discrete circuits: Introduction

-In this paper we propose a primary integrated circuit composed by two identical atomtronic rings forming a two-ring ladder.
-In particular, we investigate two identical Bose-Hubbard trimers coupled by an inter-ring tunneling parameter, that can be different from the tunneling between neighbouring sites in the same ring.
-Dynamical aspects of bosons in similar configurations have been previously studied in the literature: within the Bogoliubov approximation~\cite{andrea}, and at the mean-field level~\cite{amico1, amico3}, demonstrating the capability of this system to act as a qubit.
-In contrast, the coherent transfer of a vortex state between two spinor components of an annular BEC has been studied in a mean field description ~\cite{gallemi3}.
+In this paper we consider a primary integrated atomtronic circuit composed by two identical rings linearly coupled forming a two-ring ladder.
+In particular, we investigate two identical trimers coupled by an inter-ring tunneling parameter, that can be different from the intra-ring tunneling between neighboring sites in the same ring.
+We identify the effects arising from the competition among interactions and the two tunnel couplings in order to show that this is a flexible configuration that can be used for quantum technologies.
+By properly tuning interactions and tunneling strengths, in fact, the system ground-state is shown to approach different notable configurations, which, in turn, constitute \textit{prototypical} atomtronic devices: from \textit{two stacked rings}, to \textit{two fully disconnected rings} or \textit{three disconnected double-wells}, as well as all the intermediate situations.

+The two-stacked-ring geometry is at the base of experimentally-available implementations of a matter-wave based qubit system \cite{amico1,amico3}.
+In these platforms, which combine the long coherence lifetime of neutral cold atoms systems with the robustness of topologically protected solid state Josephson flux qubits \cite{Mooij_qubit}, it has been shown that the associated imaginary-time effective action provides a two-level-system dynamics for the phase slip across the two rings \cite{amico1}.
+From the point of view of many-body physics, in the presence of a synthetic magnetic field, weakly- and strongly-interacting bosons on two-leg-ladder geometries are well known to disclose intriguing phase diagrams and complex magnetic-like phenomena, where circulating currents can exhibit characteristic Meissner-like and vortex-like patterns \cite{PhysRevB.92.060506,Orignac_Meissner,Orignac_Incommensurate,Orignac_vortex,Citro_QPT,felipe,amico2,REFEXTRA4,Victorin2018}, reminiscent of the field dependence of currents in type-II superconductors \cite{piraud}.
+In addition, it is worth mentioning that a rich dynamical scenario emerges if one focuses on the possible transfer of persistent currents and vortices between linearly coupled rings \cite{Oliinyk_Symmetry,Oliinyk_JPB,Oliinyk_Nonlinear,andrea,lesanovsky,Nicolau,albert_dynamic,gallemi3}.

+When the inter-ring tunneling is negligible with respect to the intra-ring hopping, the two rings are effectively decoupled.
+The resulting single-ring system has been subject of extensive study \cite{Amico_Roadmap}, as it can support the realization of a supercurrent-based qubit \cite{amico3,REFEXTRA1}.
+In the opposite limit, that means when it is the intra-ring tunneling to be negligible with respect to the inter-ring tunneling, one remains with many decoupled double-well systems.
+The latter constitute the fundamental building block of several atomtronic devices \cite{Obertaler,Schumm,Spagnolli,Valtolina_Josephson, Burchianti_Josephson}, as it is well known that a Bose-Einstein condensate of neutral atoms in a double-well potential represents the matter-wave counterpart of a Josephson junction of coupled superconductors \cite{Amico_Roadmap}.